 Volvo V70 owners have reported 11 problems related to cruise control (under the vehicle speed control category).

-The car is a 2000 Volvo V70.
 Why aren't you doing anything about Volvo building crap? they should be in jail.
 Etm - design was unacceptable from a day one.
 The etm is causing surging, stalling and many other symptoms.
 Once Volvo started to replace some of them, they used new ones with exactly the same flawed design.
 Abs module - is known for causing loss of braking power, early brake pads wear and damaging transmission.
 Front brake calipers - rust on calipers is squeezing rubber boots around sliding pins.
 Damage to rotors, pads and wheel bearings.
 Front lights low beams - unacceptable light output.
 Front seat belts - are cutting into side trim and side trim is cutting into seat belts.
 Wind shield wipers - highest speed is useless in heavy rain.
 Cruise control - rpm surges while going 55mph and turning on the cruise control.
 Do something!.
-It was May.
-20, 2010 when this cruise control issue occurred.

 See all problems of the 2000 Volvo V70.